Andrew Emili Heads New Center for Network Systems Biology

 As a McGill University undergraduate, Andrew Emili earned money putting together IKEA furniture.
 The assembly instructions may have stymied his customers, but at least instructions existed.
 That’s more than can be said for Emili’s current challenge: mapping the network of interactions between the tens of thousands of proteins encoded in the human genome.

-Emili, jointly appointed to the School of Medicine biochemistry department and the College of Arts & Sciences biology department, is director of the new University-wide Center for Network Systems Biology (CNSB).
+Emili, jointly appointed to the BU School of Medicine (MED) biochemistry department and the College of Arts & Sciences (CAS) biology department, is director of the new University-wide Center for Network Systems Biology (CNSB).

 Human health and development depend on the network of protein interactions, he says.
 Yet despite rapid advances in genomics, scientists know little about how these interactions work and how faulty interactions lead to disease.
-He uses proteomics, the study of the protein products of genes, and mass spectrometry, a tool that can separate individual proteins from their connections, as well as bioinformatics and other molecular genetic and genomic technologies, to create maps of protein interactions.
+Emili uses proteomics, the study of the protein products of genes, as well as mass spectrometry, bioinformatics, and other molecular genetic and genomic technologies, to create maps of protein interactions.
 He then makes his maps, which he describes as assembly instructions for molecular networks, available to the broader research community.
 His ultimate goal, he says, is to translate this basic knowledge into novel diagnostic and therapeutic tools for cancer, cardiovascular disease, and Alzheimer’s disease and other neurodegenerative disorders.

 While the CNSB, as well as Emili’s lab, will be housed within the biochemistry department, he will serve as a bridge between the Medical and Charles River Campuses and will also have an office in the Life Science & Engineering Building—and eventually some lab space—at 24 Cummington Mall and teach classes in the biology department.